richardfuca/react-native-decompiler/README.md

 Command params:
 - `-i` (required) - input file/folder
 - `-o` (required) - the path to the output folder
-- `-e` - a module ID, if specified will only decompile that module & it's dependencies. also creates cache file to speed up future load times (useful for developing new plugins)
+- `-e` - a module ID, if specified will only decompile that module & it's dependencies.
 - `-p` - performance monitoring flag, will print out runtime for each decompiler plugin
 - `-v` - verbose flag, does not include debug logging (use `DEBUG=react-native-decompiler:*` env flag for that)
 - `--es6` - attempts to decompile to ES6 module syntax.